BoBkiNN/uncompressed-png/README.md

 # uncompressed-png
-Simple python script to convert RGB and RGBA into uncompressed format and back
+Simple python script to convert RGB and RGBA images into uncompressed format and back

 ## Requirements
  - Python